 - Your cavity wall insulation ‘hasn’t made any difference’ and you are unsure whether it was installed correctly

-If you are experiencing any of these problems, there might be a problem with your cavity wall insulation.
-We are happy to assess this for you and, if necessary, arrange for the extraction of the cavity wall insulation.
+If you are experiencing any of these cavity wall insulation problems, there might be a problem with your cavity wall insulation.
+We are happy to assess this for you and, if necessary, arrange for cavity wall insulation extraction.